DITAS-Project/deployment-engine/README.md

 # Deployment engine for kubernetes cluster

 This is a WIP - work in progress readme of a docker-based version of the deployment engine.
-The deployment engine lives in a virtual machine created and maintained solely for this purpose at IP of 31.171.247.156 - port 50012 for remote acces to the app - REST api.
+The deployment engine lives in a virtual machine created and maintained solely for this purpose at IP of 31.171.247.156 - port 50012 for remote access to the app - REST api.

 ### Structure
 The project consists of two docker containers, where the first one contains: